kumahq/kuma-website/docs/docs/dev/security/secrets.md

 # sample-secret   system.kuma.io/secret   1      3m12s
 ```

-Kubernetes Secrets are identified with the `name + namespace` format, therefore **it is not possible** to have a `Secret` with the same name in multiple meshes (since multiple `Meshes` always belong to one Kuma CP that always runs in one Namespace).
+Kubernetes Secrets are identified with the `name + namespace` format,
+therefore **it is not possible** to have a `Secret` with the same name in multiple meshes.
+Multiple `Meshes` always belong to one Kuma CP that always runs in one Namespace.

-In order to reassign a `Secret` to another `Mesh` you need to delete the `Secret` resource and apply it again.
+In order to reassign a `Secret` from one `Mesh` to another `Mesh` you need to delete the `Secret` resource and create it in another `Mesh`.

 :::